 STEP 3: Wait.
 All applications will be reviewed and ranked by the academic board.

-The coordinator will conduct an initial filtering (based on minimum requirements) and submit the remaining applications for consideration by the Consortium committee.
-A preselection of the best students among the completed submissions is then made by the Consortium committee.
-The preselection of these students will depend on the excellence of their studies.
-At the end a ranking meeting will be organised by the Consortium committee to discuss the top candidates and to select the final scholarship recipients.
+The coordinator will conduct a pre-selection based on the minimum requirements and submit the remaining applications for consideration and evaluation by the Consortium committee.
+The evaluation includes the minimum requirements, academic performance and experiences.
+At the end, a ranking meeting will be organised by the Consortium committee to discuss the top candidates and to select the final scholarship recipients.
 A final list of students (main list and reserve list) will be established in accordance with the admission requirements.

-The result of the admission process and EMJMD student scholarship for all applicants (from programme and partner countries) is send out in March to each applicant via email.
+The result of the evaluation and ranking process for all applicants is send out in March to each applicant via email.
 The following outcomes are possible: accepted with scholarship, accepted with scholarship – waiting list, accepted without scholarship, not accepted.
-Scholarship applicants should be notified of their status at the beginning of March; for the self-funding applicants this depends on the time when they submitted their application, and on the 1st year chosen university and it’s deadlines for programme admission.

 AFEPA applicants have the right to appeal against the selection decision.
 The procedure is as follows: